kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 	* PrecursorCharge is the determined charge state of the parent ion selected for MS2.
 	* PrecursorPickedIntensity is the intensity of the precursor ion in the MS1 scan closest to where the MS2 scan was carried out (just prior).
 	* PrecursorMaxIntensity is the maximum observed intensity across the elution profile for the parent ion selected for MS2.
 	* PrecursorArea is the detected area across the elution profile for the parent ion selected for MS2.
-Note, this is not done by curve fitting.
+Note, this is not done by curve fitting, but rather direct calculation of the area under the observed points across the elution profile.
 	* PrecursorRetentionWidth is the width of the elution profile for the parent ion.
 	* MS1IonInjectionTime is the injection time (in ms) of the MS1 scan where the MS2 event was triggered from.
 	* MS2IonInjectionTime is the injection time (in ms) of the MS2 scan event.